 This helps avoid a series of planning issues whilst satisfying other government energy efficiency expectations.
 The main upgrades that will improve your carbon consumption are sash window draught proofing, sash window repair, and double glazing sash windows.

 Sash window draught proofing works brilliantly on old sash windows.
 If your building is listed and you are not allowed double glazing then this can be a significant benefit to you.
-Sash window draught proofing works to fill all the gaps around the old windows that are required in order that the sash can still travel smoothly.
+Draught proofing works to fill all the gaps around the old windows that are required in order that the window can still travel smoothly.

 A series of brush piles are installed around the perimeter of of the windows.
 As Which rightly points out, draught proofing can save as much as £90 by dropping the thermostat by just one degree.
 Sash window draught proofing can actually save £110 a year on the average home, more in cases where the windows were previously poorly fitted.
 Converting that into carbon, that’s a considerable drop in carbon emissions from your listed building.